 Typical conference topics include: The Historic Theatre Advantage; Making the Case for Investment; Raising Capital Campaign Money; Film Presentation 101: Programming, Promotion and Projection; Writing Contracts, Operations Basics; Maximizing Concession Profits; Marketing Q&A; Responsibilities of Nonprofit Boards; Historic Theatre Renovation 101; Reducing Risk and Other Insurance Issues.

-The League will not host a Regional Conference in Fall 2019, but we will announce the location of our Spring 2020 Regional in September.
+We will announce the location of our Spring 2020 Regional in January.

 See below for information about our sold out Spring 2019 Regional in Knoxville.